benma/benma.github.io/_posts/2020-11-05-multisig-xpubs-verification.md

 It is important to verify the xpub displayed on the hardware wallet against the physical printout, not against what is shown in the computer wallet.

-As far as I know, no hardware wallet other than the BitBox02 provides this function.
+As far as I know, only the BitBox02 and Coldcard provide this function.
+In the Coldcard, it possible like this: Go to `Advanced -> View Identity`.
+Make a note of the master key fingerprint.
+Then in `Settings -> Multisig Wallets -> <wallet> -> View Details`, you can find the Coldcard's xpub below the device fingerprint.

 **Display cosigner xpubs**